JenniLoboV/riemannian_stats/docs/source/examples.rst

-How to Use RiemannianStats
+How to Use Riemannian STATS
 ============================

-RiemannianStats provides an intuitive and powerful interface to perform Principal Component Analysis on Riemannian manifolds derived from any tabular dataset.
+Riemannian STATS provides an intuitive and powerful interface to perform Principal Component Analysis on Riemannian manifolds derived from any tabular dataset.
 Below you’ll find two comprehensive examples that demonstrate how to load data, configure the analysis, compute Riemannian structures, and visualize the results.

 Each example below illustrates how to apply this process to different types of datasets: one classical and low-dimensional, the other high-dimensional and synthetic.

-Importing RiemannianStats
+Importing Riemannian STATS
 --------------------------

-RiemannianStats supports multiple import styles to improve user flexibility and comfort:
+Riemannian STATS supports multiple import styles to improve user flexibility and comfort:

 **Standard imports** (recommended for clarity and readability):